ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - The weight of a loss is directly proportional to the perceived value of the thing that was lost.<br>

-- IQ is what IQ tests measure.<br>
+- Intelligence quotience is what intelligence quotience tests measure.<br>

 - Just dive and try not to drown.<br>